WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 1. In the terminal, run the command `roscore`.

 2. In a new terminal window, change your current directory to be the catkin workspace.
-In this case, use `cd WRoverPlayground`.
+In this case, use `cd /workspaces/WRoverPlayground`.

 3. Use the commands `catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=ON` and `source devel/setup.bash` in this order.
 These commands adjust the catkin workspace based on the CMakeLists.txt and package.xml files.
 You must run these commands everytime you change these two files.